Van Diemen: 1980s

 Van Diemen swept the BRSCC Formula Ford 1600 championship in 1980.
 Brazilian drivers Roberto Moreno and Raul Boesel won 13 out of 14 races and finished one and two in the standings.
 Jonathan Palmer, also driving Van Diemen, was third in the standings.
 Moreno went on to win the Formula Ford Festival followed by Tommy Byrne, also driving a Van Diemen.
 Byrne had a very successful 1981 season winning the Festival, European and British Formula Ford 2000 championships, all driving cars made by the British car maker.
 Ayrton Senna made his European racing debut in 1981 in the BRSCC and RAC Formula Ford 1600 championships, driving Van Diemen chassis.
 After winning these two championships he graduated into Formula Ford 2000, again driving Van Diemens.
 In 1982 Senna won both the British and European Formula Ford 2000 championships.
 The following year fellow Brazilian Maurício Gugelmin finished second in the British Formula Ford 2000 driving a Van Diemen.
 In the same year Maurizio Sandro Sala won the BRDC Formula Ford 1600.
-In 1985 eight Van Diemens filled the top ten at the Formula Ford Festival.
+In 1985, eight Van Diemens filled the top ten at the Formula Ford Festival.
 Jonathan Bancroft was the best placed driver finishing second.
 The race was won by Johnny Herbert driving a Quest-Ivey FF85.
 Halfway through the eighties Reynard chassis started to dominate the Formula Ford 2000.
-Van Diemen shifted its focust toward Formula Renault, also a 2-litre engine formula.
+Van Diemen shifted its focus toward Formula Renault, also a 2-litre engine formula.
 The Formula Ford Festival was won four consecutive times from 1986 thru 1989 by Van Diemen chassis.
 Roland Ratzenberger (1986) and Vincenzo Sospiri (1988) won the race in customer entries.
 The factory team won the race in 1987 and 1989 with Eddie Irvine and Niko Palhares.
 The British constructor made its debut in the Formula Renault in 1989.
 Neil Riddiford won the first British Formula Renault championship in 1989, driving a Van Diemen.